 Cost Per Action

 YouTube's sophistication enables strong conversion optimization for advertisers with video creative.
-Reddit often delivers lower CPA for text/image campaigns targeting niche audiences.
+Reddit often delivers lower CPA for text/image campaigns targeting niche audiences, particularly for reddit-ads-for-saas companies.

 Format Differences